jsbeserra/nestjs-rabbitmq/README.md

 If any entry does not match a current configuration, or cannot be created/attached.
 A terminal error `406 - PRECONDITION_FAILED` will be thrown with the reason and the server will not initialize

-By default every exchange will have the `.exchange` attached to its name.
-If you want to remove this, you can pass an empty value to the `exchangeSuffix` property

 ### Publishing messages